 Attorney Thomas Gallagher is a frequent presenter of Continuing Legal Education courses on criminal law topics.

-And many know him for his advocacy for the reform of marijuana laws.
-Attorney Thomas Gallagher writes often on existing marijuana laws as well as proposed legal reforms.
+And many know him for his advocacy for the reform of marijuana laws, serving on the Board of Directors of the Minnesota chapter of NORML, as well as speaking marijuana law reform.
+Attorney Thomas Gallagher also writes often on existing marijuana laws as well as proposed legal reforms.

-If you are a lawyer, or a person with a question about defending marijuana cases, call Attorney Thomas Gallagher.
+If you are a lawyer, or a person with a question about defending marijuana cases, call Attorney Thomas Gallagher: 612 333-1500.